Robert Blake (admiral): Final days and legacy

-Honouring Blake

-In Westminster Abbey, a stone memorial of Robert Blake, unveiled on 27 February 1945, can be found in the south choir aisle.

-St Margaret's Church, where Blake was reburied, has a stained glass window depicting Blake's life, together with a brass plaque to his memory, unveiled on 18 December 1888.
+In Westminster Abbey, a stone memorial of Blake, unveiled on 27 February 1945, can be found in the south choir aisle.
+St Margaret's Church, where he was reburied, has a stained-glass window depicting his life, together with a brass plaque to his memory, unveiled on 18 December 1888.
 A modern stone memorial to Blake and the other Parliamentarians reburied in the churchyard has been set into the external wall to the left of the main entrance of the church.

 In 1926 the house in Bridgwater, where it is believed that Blake was born, was purchased and turned into the Blake Museum, where a room is devoted to him and his exploits.

 Blake is one of four maritime figures depicted with a statue on the facade of Deptford Town Hall, in the London Borough of Lewisham.

-Blake and his flagship Triumph featured on a second class postage stamp issued in 1982.
+Blake and his flagship Triumph are featured on a second class postage stamp issued in 1982.

-In 2007 various events took place in Bridgwater, Somerset, from April to September to commemorate the 350th anniversary of the death of Robert Blake.
+In 2007 various events took place in Bridgwater, Somerset, from April to September to commemorate the 350th anniversary of the death of Blake.
 These included a civic ceremony on 8 July 2007 and a 17th-century market on 15 July 2007.
 In the Royal Navy a series of ships have carried the name HMS Blake in honour of the general at sea.
-The bell of the last HMS Blake, scrapped in 1982, was on display in Saint Mary's Church, Bridgwater.
-This was moved to the Blake Museum in 2017 when the church was re-ordered.

-The Blake Oilfield in the United Kingdom Sector of the North Sea is named in honour of the general at sea.